zboszor/OpenCReports/README.md

-OpenCReports is a reporting library based on ideas from RLIB (https://github.com/SICOM/rlib) but having a complete reimplementation and licensed under LGPLv3 under verbal consent from the original authors:
+OpenCReports is a reporting library based on ideas from RLIB (https://github.com/SICOM/rlib) but having a complete reimplementation and licensed under LGPLv3.

-* Bobby Doan <bdoan@sicom.com>
-* Christian Betz <cbetz@sicom.com>

 ## Currently missing features

 * language bindings other than C and PHP
-* output formats other than PDF
 * graphing and barcodes (Graph, Chart and Barcode XML elements)

 ## Roadmap